Detailed course offerings (Time Schedule) are available for

 Preparation for intensive "hands-on" science experience.
 Discussion of what constitutes scientific research; development of a research proposition; meeting with potential research supervisors; signed agreement with supervisor and capstone instructor on scope and details of research

 Reflections on an on-going science research experience through discussion, short papers, and oral presentations, with emphasis on the challenges and dilemmas that arise in data collection and analysis.
-Prerequisite: INTSCI 491; corequisite: registration in a departmental 498 research course.
 Offered: AWSp.

 Preparation of oral and written presentations of research, under guidance of the capstone instructor.
-Presentation on research in class and in another venue, such a scientific meeting or an on-campus symposium.
-Prerequisite: minimum of four credits of INTSI 492.
+Presentation on research in class and in another venue, such as a scientific meeting or an on-campus symposium.
+Prerequisite: minimum of four credits of INTSCI 492.
 Offered: AWSp.

 Faculty-supervised independent study on a topic related to integrated sciences.